Konami-Fitness/lab3/README.txt

 more readily readable by a maching.
 This allows search engines to differentiate between this important information and the rest of the text on the page.

+Teddy Clark:
+The hCard microformat is used to standardize contact information among multiple entities.
+The naming convention is easy to follow and is semantically accurate as well.
+This allows it to be easily read by screen readers and machines.
+Search engines can use it to further optimize their search results.
+Large companies such as Microsoft and Apple even use a vCard format which is similar to hCard, for the purpose of standardizing contact information.